Title of Art: Madonna and Child Enthroned with St. Francis, a sainted Bishop, St. John the Baptist, and Mary Magdalene

 Mary holding Jesus on throne.
 From left to right, adoration by St. Francis, a bishop, John the Baptist, and Mary Magdalene, holding an ointment jar.

 Mary Magdalene is shown with long, flowing blond hair.
-Her loose hair recalls the 14th-century belief that Mary Magdalene was a prostitute before following Christ.
-She is painted wearing a red robe and cloak.
-Her face and gaze are turned to the Christ child, and her right hand extends toward Him, holding a censer.
+Mary Magdalene's loose hair recalls the 14th-century belief that she was a prostitute before following Christ.
+Mary Magdelene is painted wearing a red robe and cloak and her face and gaze are turned to the Christ child, while her right hand extends toward Him, holding a censer.
 The metal censer is used to hold hot coals for burning incense.

 Mary Magdalene stands next to John the Baptist, who is looking back at her.
 They are often tied together in art, representing Mary as a penitent who repented of her sin as John the Baptist preached.
 (Matthew 3:1-2)

 Mary Magdalene is shown with long, flowing blond hair.
-Her loose hair recalls the 14th-century belief that Mary Magdalene was a prostitute before following Christ.
-She is painted wearing a red robe and cloak.
-Her face and gaze are turned to the Christ child, and her right hand extends toward Him, holding a censer.
+Mary Magdalene's loose hair recalls the 14th-century belief that she was a prostitute before following Christ.
+Mary Magdelene is painted wearing a red robe and cloak and her face and gaze are turned to the Christ child, while her right hand extends toward Him, holding a censer.
 The metal censer is used to hold hot coals for burning incense.

 Mary Magdalene stands next to John the Baptist, who is looking back at her.
 They are often tied together in art, representing Mary as a penitent who repented of her sin as John the Baptist preached.
 (Matthew 3:1-2)